barryclark/jekyll-now/FPV-getting-started-gear.md

 ---
 layout: post
-title: Stimulus 2, Electronics Shopping Boogaloo
+title: A beginner FPV Drone shopping list
 permalink: /fpv-shopping-list/
 ---

 > Curious about FPV and looking at getting started with Drones!?
 I put together some industry information as well as links to products you ought to buy if you are getting started with flying FPV!
+If you use any of the links on this page, thank you!

 ## FPV